Alabama Court Records

 Montgomery, Alabama 36104

 The agency is in charge of recording and maintaining all driving records within the state.
 Alabama driving records can be requested by mail, online, or in person.
-To gain access to traffic records online, interested persons will have to subscribe to the Alabama Motor Vehicle Driver Abstract Search (DPS).
-After that, requesters will be asked to enter their business information.
+To gain access to traffic records online, interested persons may need to subscribe to the Alabama Motor Vehicle Driver Abstract Search (DPS).
+After that, requesters may be asked to enter their business information.
 (Fees apply).
-For in-person or mail requests, interested parties will have to fill a request form and then provide specific necessary details.
-In Alabama, Driving records costs $5.75 and is payable in check or money order form to the state’s DPS account.
+For in-person or mail requests, interested parties may need to submit a completed request form providing specific necessary details.
+In Alabama, driving records cost $5.75 and are payable in check or money order form to the state’s DPS account.

 Can Traffic Violations And Infractions Be Expunged/Sealed In Alabama?